-Now we shall exploit~\Cref{lem:arbolitos} to simplify the proof of~\Cref{thm:main_theorem}.
+Now we shall employ~\Cref{lem:arbolitos} to reduce the proof of~\Cref{thm:main_theorem} to the construction of a configuration space in $H \times \{0,1\}^*$.
 For that we will need to provide an ad-hoc extension of the definition of subshift of finite type for the direct product $M = H \times \{0,1\}^*$ of some group $H$ with the rooted free monoid $\{0,1\}^{*}$.

 Let $A$ be a finite set.
 For some finite subset $F\Subset M$, a function $p \colon F \to A$ is called a \define{pattern} and $F = \operatorname{supp}(p)$ is called its \define{support}.